Bedford School: Chapel Choir

 The choir has made several recordings in recent years.
 In 2007, the BBC recorded the school's Festival of Nine Lessons and Carols for transmission on Christmas Day of that year on BBC Radio under the direction of Andrew Morris, Director of Music at Bedford School between 1979 and 2011.They also recorded A CD entitled "A Bedford Christmas" in 2018.

-Combined Cadet Force

-One of the extracurricular activities at Bedford School is membership of the Combined Cadet Force.
-Bedford School CCF differs from other corps as it draws its members from two schools (Bedford School and Bedford Girls' School) and since membership is voluntary.
-The Bedford School Combined Cadet Force is one of the largest CCF contingents of any British school.
-The Head of Corps for the academic year of 2015/16 was Benno Schulz.
-For the year 2016/2017 Head of Corps was Oliver Horsfall.
-For the academic year of 2017/2018, the Head of Corps was Harriet Knights of Bedford Girls School.
-For the academic year of 2018/2019, the Head of Corps was Izzy Horsfall of Bedford Girls School.
-During the academic year 2019-20, the Head of Corps was James Brazil.
-For the year 2020-21, Harilaos Karavaggelis was Head of Corps.
-The school's CCF was affiliated with the Corps of Royal Engineers until 2018 when the role was taken over by the Intelligence Corps.

-Music

-Bedford School stages an annual concert programme, culminating in a series of summer concerts at the end of the academic year.
-There are a number of senior music groups, including the Bedford School First Orchestra, the Concert Band, the Choral Society, the Chapel Choir, and a large number of chamber groups.
-In addition, there is the Second Orchestra, the Chamber Orchestra and the Jazz Orchestra (formerly known as the Dance Band), as well as a number of jazz and rock bands.
-There is a musician in residence at the school.

 School magazines

 Bedford School produces several magazines, of which the most prominent is The Ousel, published regularly since 1876.
 It is largely written by boys and managed directly by the school.
 It is published at the end of each Summer term and contains pupil and staff reviews of the school year.
 The school's Mosaic Society runs the Mosaic magazine which contains a range of essays and articles written by boys on subjects ranging from current affairs and politics to sport and science.
-In 2011, the Classical Society introduced its new publication, VIM Magazine.
-Run entirely by the boys, with support provided by members of staff from the Classics Department, the magazine contains academic essays as well as more light-hearted articles on classical fashion and travel.
-It bears testament to the burgeoning resurgence of Classics at Bedford School.
+In 2011, the Classical Society started a publication, VIM Magazine.